marineAndrea/mvp/_PRESS-RELEASE.md

 Just do a search as you would do on Google Scholar.

 Customer Quote:
-"I earned a few second each time I wanted to read an open access article, at the end of the week, I may have earned half an hour"
+"I earned a few second each time I wanted to read an open access article, at the end of the week, I may have earned half an hour."